The only reason you've come to this page is that you either are an aquarist or starting to be one.

 The Shubunkin Goldfish.

-This article will cover various aspects of this popular fish ranging from its appearance, where it originated from, how to take care of it, breeding, to lifespan.
+This article will cover various aspects of this popular fish ranging from its appearance, where it originated from, how to take care, breeding, to lifespan.

 Why not dive right into it?

-At first glance, the very first thing about this goldfish that will catch your attention is no other than its beauty.
+At first glance, the first thing about this goldfish that will catch our attention is no other than its beauty.

 They have a striking blue color.
 What's so special about it?
 Well, it's hard to explain in words, but I believe you will understand when you see one in real life.